akanainc/automation/README.md

 * `--databaselog` Sets database build log level, defaults to 'CRITICAL'.
 Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--installerlog` Sets installer log level, defaults to 'ERROR'.
 Valid values are: 'DEBUG', 'INFO', 'WARNING', 'ERROR', 'CRITICAL'
 * `--postinstallscript` DBscript if any extra dbscripts need to be ran, after container installation
+* `--custompolicies` Custom Policies to deploy to the deploy directory.

 ### Logging
 The Database and Container creation takes advantage of using a python logger [Python Logging](https://docs.python.org/2/library/logging.html).
 The log settings are as follows: